 — Family Engagement and Learning Stories: Inclusion of Diverse Voices

 Multiple examples of learning stories show varied ways that teachers can invite members of extended families and children to participate in the process.

 This webinar details strategies for allowing families to engage with learning stories in their home languages and literacies, and to contribute their own ideas, feelings, dictation, writing, and photographs to the learning stories.

 Annie will especially emphasize the value of family members directly engaging with their young children around learning stories, and of co-creating a response to learning stories together.

 Learning Stories and Teacher Inquiry Groups, Reimagining Teaching and Assessment in Early Childhood Education in North America is co-authored by SALSA members - Annie White, Isauro Michael Escamilla, Linda Kroll and Daniel Meier.
-It is being published by NAEYC and due for release around June, 2021.
-The book can be pre-ordered on Amazon here.
+It has been published by NAEYC and is available on Amazon here.

 SALSA is a non-profit Learning Story advocacy group.
 Learn more and/or join SALSA here.
 Educa is a proud sponsor of SALSA, supporting their Pacific Northwest Conference and partnering to present the national virtual conference in October.

 If you are unable to make the live webinar, no problem!
 Register anyway.
 All registrants will receive a recording after the event.

 Note also that registrants who attend the entirety of the live webinar will receive an Attendance Certificate.
 And we will be awarding online gift certificate door prizes at the end of the webinar.

 By clicking the button you submit your information to the event organizer, who will use it to communicate with you regarding this event and their other services.